-Many years ago I was asked how I reconcile a combination of positive psychology and Jungian depth psychology as part of the preferences of modalities I enjoy using.
+Many years ago I was asked how I reconcile a combination of positive psychology and depth psychotherapy as part of the preferences of modalities I enjoy using.
 I found this a curious question as it suggested that I could only operate in one camp, or another.
 Yet, for me, multi-modalities allow me to meet a client in various capacities.
-And it acknowledges that there is a full spectrum on a continuum on which life oscillates, that better assists the diverse needs of people through changes and challenges, in the greatest and gentlest possible way.
+And it acknowledges that there is a full spectrum on a continuum on which life oscillates, that better assists the diverse needs of people through changes and challenges, and stages and ages of development, in the greatest and gentlest possible way.

 Life by its true nature includes endings, sadness, grief, despair, deeper yearnings, as well as birthings, soarings, high points, joys, and fun things.
 And that is part of what makes it whole and complete.
 The ability to experience everything relevant in your soul experience.
 Understanding, accepting, transcending and working through the spectrum of what is happening, when it presents, embracing it in entirety, is what makes it validating, and aids in awareness and decision-making.

 And because life is an evolving and involving journey of adventuring, what is needed may shift and change depending on your development and the events you may be experiencing.
 Understanding that joy and heartache can coexist.
 That fear and excitement can meet together in a new adventure.
 That hope and dread can marry as real experiences in human nature.
 That there is light.
 And there is shadow.
 That life offers a smorgasbord of experiential value.
 That some can inspire you and others can derail you.